MingkaiMa/File-Synchronisation-Software/README.md

 File-Synchronisation-Software based Java

-Design and realisation of a directory synchroni- sation tool The project aims at the realisation of a GUI based tool for synchronising the contents of two directories (another word for “folders”).
+Design and realisation of a directory synchronisation tool The project aims at the realisation of a GUI based tool for synchronising the contents of two directories (another word for “folders”).
 Given two directories, say, A and B, the standard operation will make sure that the contents of direc- tory B become identical to the contents of directory A (as well as – recursively – its subdirectories).
 This is done with a minimum of file operations – i.e. if two files under the directories are already identical (meaning that file names, as well as contents are equal) nothing happens with these files.
 When a synchronisation tool is invoked, it will typically first propose a series of synchronisation actions that need to be acknowledged by the user before the actual synchronisation is triggered.
 The tool is supposed to be developed in Java – version 1.5 or later.
 The GUI should minimally allow the user to:
 • specify which two directories need to be synchronised and which is their role – in the example given above, directory A is the source directory (which stays unaffected) and B is the target directory; note that this specification should be written to a “control file”, so that in a later invo- cation of the synchronisation tool the user doesn’t need to re-enter this information,